 Do not drop a current course or add a mini-semester course until you have done the following:

-- Check with your college advisor or Registrar’s Office to ensure you have not already taken the UNIV course you wish to add.
+- Check with your college advisor or University Records to ensure you have not already taken the UNIV course you wish to add.
 You cannot take the same UNIV course twice for credit.

 - Verify with Financial Aid staff that the UNIV course(s) you wish to add will satisfy your scholarship and/or financial aid requirements.
 (If you are a student athlete, check with your designated academic advisor.)